Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How does it work?**

-**A:** Login with your Facebook account, indicate the groups you are interested in meeting in .
-Find a connection in the city you wish to travel to.
-Ask them whether they are available to host during the time
+**A:** Login with your Facebook account, then indicate the groups whose members you are interested in connecting in person with.
+Once inside the app you can find members by location who are connected to you through mutual friends and shared groups.
+When you find someone, you may ask them whether they are available to host during your visit.
+Hosts can enable and disable visibility of their accommodation details based on their level of connection to you and for specific groups.
+After your stay, you'll have the option to say thank you by making a donation.
+[More](http://www.horizonapp.co/how-it-works/).

-<a href="http://www.horizonapp.co/how-it-works/" class="btn btn--full">Learn More</a>

 ### Donations ###